 Security – Plesk or cPanel?

 Both solutions boast a variety of features designed to make servers bulletproof.
 Or at least, safe from incursions by nefarious bots and their human handlers.

 So, Plesk or cPanel in terms of variety of features?
 Plesk and cPanel give clients identical features to manage accounts and servers.
-Users can configure DNS settings, manage email accounts and databases.
+Users can configure DNS settings ( read about name servers setup ), manage email accounts and databases.
 And they also get FTP (File Transfer Protocol) facilities.
 The cPanel experience can be bolstered with extra apps.
 But Plesk hits the ground running with straight-out-of-the-box access to more helpful apps and extensions.

 Plesk vs cPanel: Distros

 As we said before, Plesk runs on both Linux and Windows Server, while cPanel is a Linux-only deal.
 True, you can achieve Windows-server-compatibility, but only via certain tweaking and fiddling.